How Does Strategic Advising Work?

 …and how does it differ from other forms of consulting?
 What purposes or aims does it serve, and how are these best achieved?
 How does one measure its success?

-“Coaching” in this context refers to the process of assisting clients to develop and improve executive skills and to work toward solutions for problems and challenges they may face in the workplace.
-The overall focus is on problem solving.
-This entails gathering facts, determining causes, choosing solutions from among the alternatives, and testing the solution after implementation.
-Far from being mechanical, the process of Executive Coaching is highly customized and has three main facets.
+“Coaching” in this context refers to the process of assisting clients to develop and improve executive skills and to work toward their own solutions for problems and challenges they may face in the workplace.
+The overall focus is to empower problem solving.
+This entails gathering facts, determining causes, choosing solutions from among the alternatives, and testing the solution after implementation, in a highly customized process.

-First, it is almost always accomplished in a one-to-one setting.
+Initially, the advising and coaching is almost always accomplished in a one-to-one setting, though team coaching may be appropriate later.
 To use an academic analogy, it is less like classroom instruction and more like an honors tutorial, wherein a student meets alone on a regularly scheduled basis with a top professor for a Socratic-style dialogue.
-This also explains the way in which Executive Coaching differs from leadership training and development, or team-building, which are done in a group or seminar setting.
+This also explains the way in which our process differs from leadership training and development, or team-building, which are always done in a group or seminar setting.

 The Socratic nature of the dialogue means that the coach’s role is not so much to be a provider of answers as it is to be the facilitator of the client’s discovery of answers.
-In other words, the expert and successful coach is not necessarily a subject matter expert.
-The coach’s expertise comes in drawing information from the client through insightful questioning and assessing, listening with empathy as well as understanding, exploring alternatives and their implications, and thereby guiding the client to an acceptable and workable answer in terms of that client’s goals, objectives, values, and priorities.
+In other words, the successful coach is not necessarily a subject matter expert.
+The coach’s expertise comes in drawing information from the client through insightful questioning and assessing, exploring alternatives and their implications, and thereby guiding the client to an acceptable and workable answer in terms of that client’s goals, objectives, values, and priorities.

-At the same time, the Socratic role in Executive Coaching can be over emphasized.
-Therefore, the Second Facet of effective Executive Coaching is that the coach is someone who has considerable business leadership experience.
-Otherwise there will be little credibility or trust in the coach’s professional competence, regardless of other credentials.
-In this way, Executive Coaching is like coaching in other areas, such as sports or opera.
+At the same time, the Socratic role can be over emphasized.
+This is where Consulting comes in.
+An effective coach should also be someone who has considerable business leadership experience and can provide helpful advice and guidance.
+Otherwise there will be little credibility or trust in the trusted advisor’s professional competence, regardless of other credentials.
+In this way, coaching and advising go together, much like in other areas, such as sports or opera.
 A good baseball coach will be someone who has played the game at championship level, and a respected opera coach will have been an accomplished singer, even though both hope to produce proteges who will exceed their own accomplishments.
+They have seen what works and does not and can help avoid costly mistakes.

 Mulkern and Associates Executive Coaching